severinleuenberger/R2D2-as-real-AI-companion/300_GESTURE_SYSTEM_OVERVIEW.md

 - Context-aware gating (only active for recognized target person)
 - Event-based intent triggers (not continuous streaming)
 - Integrated with existing face recognition and speech systems
-- **Cost-saving watchdog:** Auto-stops speech service after 5 min of no person presence
+- **Cost-saving watchdog:** Auto-stops speech service after 35 seconds (configurable) of no person presence

 ---